Dubai dreams again with new opera and art complex

 The government did not say how the project would be funded or who would design it.

-"The design and architectural elements... are now being finalised and work will commence shortly," the statement said.
+"The design and architectural elements... are now being finalized and work will commence shortly," the statement said.

 The Gulf Arab region is already home to Muscat's Royal Opera House, an Arabesque white complex that houses the Royal Oman Symphony, and the Qatar Opera House.